 So how can the mother incorporate all these nutrients without taking supplements for everything?

 Supplements are part of prenatal care, especially folic acid and vitamin D, but experts recommend that mothers get as many nutrients as possible from food.
 Pills are expensive and too much of some (especially iron) can actually be toxic for the fetus.
 Plus, naturally-occurring nutrients are more easily absorbed.

-This is not an exhaustive list, but each of the following foods contain several of the necessary vitamins and nutrients and are easy to incorporate into a balanced diet.
+Each of the following foods contain several of the necessary vitamins and nutrients for a healthy pregnancy and are easy to incorporate into a balanced diet.